Rehabilitation Services Requirements

 - REHB 458: Interventions for Substance Use Disorders and Behavioral Addictions in Special Populations

 - REHB 466: Substance Use, Behavioral Addictions, and the Family

-Elective: A 3 credit elective may be taken in any department as long as the course content for the elective is related to the minor (e.g. counseling, case management, criminal justice, public health, social work).
+Elective: A 3 credit elective may be taken in any program as long as the course content for the elective is related to the minor (e.g. counseling, case management, criminal justice, public health, social work).

 Students completing a minor in SUD and planning to obtain a CADC certificate in Illinois must also complete an 8-credit hour supervised internship.

 *Note: Only those students interested in obtaining a CADC in Illinois by meeting ICB advanced training requirements are required to complete an 8-credit hour supervised internship in addition to the above coursework.
 Students interested in obtaining the CADC certificate as part of their minor must contact the coordinator of the Substance Use Disorder and Addictive Behaviors Certificate Program for additional information about the certificate and internship placements.

 For more information contact: Rehabilitation Counseling, and Administration Program, email@example.com.

 The SIU Capstone Option may be available to eligible students who have earned an associates degree or the equivalent.
 The Capstone Option reduces the University Core Curriculum requirements from 39 to 30 hours, therefore reducing the time to degree completion.
 See the Capstone Option section for more information on this option.